Field Note #002: The Custody Audit

 01 // THE REALIZATION

-The scenario is standard.
 You attempt to wire a significant sum for a real estate closing on a Thursday afternoon.
 You hit “Send.”
-The funds leave the ledger immediately.
+The funds leave your ledger immediately.

 But the money does not arrive.

 Instead, a “Pending Review” flag appears.
 For 72 hours, the capital is in limbo: gone from your control, yet not received by the seller.
-The duration is irrelevant.
-Once movement requires permission, trajectory is no longer yours.
-When you call the “Private Client” line, you meet a polite, scripted wall.
+The delay itself is not the issue.
+What it reveals is: you are not moving your own property; you are requesting permission to move it.

 In that moment, the illusion of ownership collapses.
 You do not have a vault.
 You have a request line.